Aanya18/Robostaan_shoping_website/ADMIN_SETUP.md

-# Maxbot Admin Setup Guide
+# Robostaan Admin Setup Guide

-## 🚀 Complete Admin System Implementation
+##  Complete Admin System Implementation

-I've successfully implemented a comprehensive admin and user interface system for your Maxbot application.
+I've successfully implemented a comprehensive admin and user interface system for your Robostaan application.
 Here's what has been added:

-## ✅ Backend Improvements
+## Backend Improvements

 ### 1. Admin Role System
 - Added `is_admin` field to User model